bharatnc/konsumerator/README.md

       ramPerCore: "100M"
       # criticalLag is some value close to the SLO.
       # if lag has reached this point, autoscaler will
-      # give maximum allowed resource to that deployment
+      # give maximum allowed resource to that instance
       criticalLag: "60m"
       # preferable recovery time.
 During lag, Consumer will try to allocate
       # as much resources as possible to recover from lag during this period